octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 $ truffle compile
 ```

-A new json file has been created in the build/contracts/ directory.
+A new json file has been created in the `build/contracts/` directory.

 ## Deploying smart contracts with *Truffle*

 At this point, the smart contract is compiled and ready to be deployed.
-However, *Truffle* needs to be configured: deployment on the right network,
+However, *Truffle* needs to be configured: deployment on a given network,
-with the right account, with the right initial storage...
+with a given account, with a given initial storage...

 ### Using an account for the deployment

 Originating a contract costs some tz.
 Thus, an account holding funds is necessary.
 Accounts with funds on testnets (
-delphinet, edonet...) can be freely retrieved as a json file here:
+delphinet, edonet...) can freely be retrieved as a json file here:
 [https://faucet.tzalpha.net/]

 ### Adding a network
 #### Defining accounts
-The network configuration is handled in the truffle-config.js file.
-It can execute any javascript code needed for the
+The network configuration is handled in the `truffle-config.js` file.
+It can execute any javascript code needed for the configuration.
-configuration.
 Some networks are already defined (mainnet, localhost).
-However, as the tezos protocol is likely to evolve,
-new networks will probably have to be added.
+However, as the tezos protocol is likely to evolve, new networks will probably have to be added.
 A network is associated to an account.
-The easiest way is to use an
-account from a faucet.
+The easiest way is to use an account from a faucet.

 There are two ways of importing an account:

-- Importing an account into the truffle-config.js file:
+- Importing an account into the `truffle-config.js` file:

 ```js
 const {mnemonic, secret, password, email} = require("/path/to/faucet.json");
 ```

-*Truffle* will activate this account, before the contract origination.
+*Truffle* will activate this account before the contract origination.

 - Setting **already activated** accounts in the scripts folder:
    Accounts can be defined according to the network.
 By default, a *sandbox* folder is present, with two defined acocunts (
    these two accounts are found in any sandbox).
 New accounts can be defined by creating a new folder, whose name is the
-   network name (convention), with an accounts.js file:
+   network name (convention), with an `accounts.js` file:

 ```js
 module.exports = {